 After a long wait, the Staff Selection Commission (SSC) has finally released the Combined Graduate Level (CGL) notification.
 Everyone should be familiar with the CGL recruitment, which is conducted for filling up Group B and Group C posts in various ministries and departments in the government of India.
-Interested candidates can apply online through the official website until the June 4, 2018.

 The competition will not be meagre for this four-tier examination.
 Annually, over 30 lakh candidates will register for the SSC CGL and around 15 lakh applicants will take the Tier-I examination.
 The SSC CGL Tier-I is the most important phase and the road is now clear for the preparation with the release of the recruitment notification.
 Here is how you should kick-start your SSC CGL preparation.